usnistgov/feasst/sphinx/dev.rst

 * sphinx_rtd_theme doesn't work with NIST header/footer
 * Use short version number for display on FEASST html
 * Customize restart directory name
-* Fix testcase 1/3 by taking arguments with unittest in python.
+* Fix tutorial 1/3 by taking arguments with unittest in python.
 * Use packages to dynamically add the disclaim in the release.
 * rename feasst.str.. python doesn't like it.
 * Eventually convert all raw pointers to shared pointers (but interface blind to shared_ptr vs unique_ptr), which also allows removal of space from MC class